Lumacx/Starknet_2025_Narratum/docs/Progress_Dev_Doc.md

 **3. User & Profile Dashboards:**
    - **Task:** Develop the reader-facing dashboard and enhance profile pages.
-   - **Details:** Allow users to see their reading history, manage their profile, and view their subscription status.
+   - **Details:** Allow users to see their reading history, manage their profile, and view their subscription status. *Basic profile management is implemented.*
    - **OG_Modules Ref:** `6.
 Dashboards & Analytics` -> `Reader Dashboard`

 ---